 general management services

-The Committee also monitors the effectiveness of the Group’s internal financial controls and risk management processes; this included assisting the Board in conducting the review of internal controls described above.
+The Committee also monitors the effectiveness of the Group’s internal financial controls and risk management processes; this included assisting the Board in conducting the review of internal controls described on page 25.
 In conjunction with this exercise the Committee also reviewed the possible need to establish an internal audit function.
 In considering this point the Committee was cognisant of the detailed review work undertaken by members of the Group Finance Department whilst visiting various parts of the Group’s operations and that the volume of such work increased during the year.
-Taking account of this and its general level of confidence in the Group’s systems of internal control it concluded that the establishment of an internal audit department was not appropriate at this time but that this will be kept under regular review.
+Taking account of this and its general level of confidence in the Group’s systems of internal control it concluded that the establishment of a distinct internal audit department was not appropriate at that time but that this will be kept under regular review.
 Notwithstanding this the Group has continued to develop and extend a system whereby members of the Group finance function undertake control reviews at operating companies.
 This work has now been given greater focus and further enhanced through the appointment of a Group Assurance Manager.

 The Committee also keeps under review the means by which staff may, in confidence, raise concerns about financial improprieties relating to financial reporting, internal control or other matters.
 The Company’s procedure allows for any such matters to be reported to the Company Secretary who will ensure that they are properly investigated and reported to the Audit Committee and the Board.
 An individual raising a concern need not disclose their identity and if such identity is disclosed it will not be passed on without the consent of that individual.